Sustainable Development is the constitutional element of the ChaOS mission.

 At the influential conference gathering 300+ world-wide participants, our team was honored by acceptance of our workshop that addressed the “Let’s Develop!” call.

-We educate the participants on the principles of sustainable development (SDGs) and multidisciplinarity.
+Through our Collective Performance for Sustainable Development workshop, we educated the participants on the principles of sustainable development (SDGs) and multidisciplinarity.
 Participants started with NCA networking around SDGs.
 Coaching with compassion connected the collectively generated sustainable development ideas with the dreams of individual participants.
 Through our gamification methodologies for collective creativity, the participants were inspired to think through roles of experts in the four pillars of sustainable development (Culture, Environment, Economy, and Society).
 They created materials for the the final collective performance - an emotional call for action.
 The outcomes were further guided by Engelbart's vision of co-evolution.

 The process was augmented by PlaySound and AudioCommons initiatives by QMUL, UK, connecting through Colabo.Space, the performers at the workshop with composers around the world.